 13. Craft beer – including home brewing – is big in Montana.

 Like many Western states, Montana boasts a big craft brewing scene.
 According to the Montana Brewers Association (MBA), there are 53 licensed breweries in the state.
 The MBA says that the state’s breweries “employ more than 500 employees and have an economic impact of over $60,000,000 annually.”
 Home brewing is big, too, and kits are available throughout the state.

 Montanans wave to people they pass on the state’s country roads and chat with strangers in cafes and diners.
 If you’re moving to Montana from, say, the Northeast, you might be surprised by how warm and friendly the people are.

 15. It’s wise to be self-sufficient in Montana.

 In Montana, particularly in rural areas, you might run into problems like a power outage after a storm or a car battery failure in freezing temperatures.
+Own a generator.
 It’s important to have basic survival supplies in your home and car (but you don’t have to go full-on doomsday prepper).
 But Montanans also rely on their neighbors, so don’t be surprised if you get on a knock on your door asking for help.